 When it comes to the Breville Bambino espresso maker, there is no doubt that it is great value for money.
 It offers features not found in other machines of its size and price range.
 In addition, it also comes with Breville’s latest technology and a good steam wand.
 This makes it an excellent choice for anyone who wants an affordable machine to produce high-quality espresso shots and milk drinks.

-The Bambino Plus is also a good value for money, offering more milk frothing features.
-It’s hard to find another compact machine that makes such excellent and reliable milk texturing.
+The Bambino Plus is also a good value for money, offering more milk-frothing features.
+Finding another compact machine that makes such excellent and reliable milk texturing is hard.
 However, besides advanced frothing features, the other benefits of the Breville Bambino Plus don’t seem attractive enough to pay that extra money.

 Sure, the Bambino Plus has more capacity and comes in different colors.
 Yet, if you prefer to drink espresso without adding milk, you might choose to save those bucks and get the Breville Bambino.

 The Bambino and the Bambino Plus coffee machines come with a good range of accessories without any meaningful difference.

 The Breville Bambino Plus includes a dosing tool that the Breville Bambino espresso machine doesn’t.
 Other than that, both include a decent milk jug, a solid plastic tamper, and a 58 mm portafilter with a plastic handle.